Mamouchan/ansible-windows/labs/lab_04.md

 - Create a user `MyUser` within the group `MyGroup`
 - Delete the user `MyUser`
 - Delete the group `MyGroup`
-- Install security update with reboot
+- Install security update without reboot
+- Perform a windows reboot separately from the security updates